ArcBlock/forge-cli-handbook/src/11-forge-cli-in-production/backup-and-recover/index.md

 ---
-title: 'Backup and Recover'
+title: Backup and recovery of nodes
-description: 'Backup and Recover'
+description: >-
+  How do I back up node data?
+How do I restore data from a backup?
+What to do after a node crashes?
-keywords: 'forge, forge-cli'
+keywords: "forge, forge-cli"
-author: 'wangshijun'
+author: wangshijun
-category: 'handbook'
+category: handbook
-layout: 'documentation'
+layout: documentation
 tags:
-  - 'forge'
+  - forge
 ---

 ## Recover a crashed node